 - Rin Kiryuin is the teenaged, time-traveling granddaughter of protagonist Asahi Kuromine, which she quickly proves by blabbing her secret to him despite being ordered not to do so.
 She doesn't tell anyone else, though, which results in her cute granddaughter-ly interactions with Asahi causing some confusion.
 Ironically, the only secret she can keep is the one that would solve most of Asahi's problems: the identity of his future wife.

 - 70 chapters later, another kid from the future is introduced with Momochi Yuka, although for a while her being from the future is just shown through obvious hints instead of outright revealed.
 Turns out she is the granddaughter of Shiho (friend of Asahi's girlfriend Youko).

 - Multiple instances with variation in the Summers Family Tree of X-Men fame.

-- Rachel Summers (Phoenix/Marvel Girl) is this trope played absolutely straight: she's the daughter of Scott Summers and Jean Grey in the "Days of Future Past" timeline's future, who goes back in time and joins various X-Teams.
+- Rachel Summers (Phoenix/Marvel Girl) is this trope played absolutely straight and is probably the Trope Codifier (predating Chibi-Usa and Future Trunks, the most famous examples of the trope, by about a decade): she's the daughter of Scott Summers and Jean Grey in the "Days of Future Past" timeline's future, who goes back in time and joins various X-Teams.